erikthalen/shopify-starter/readme.md

 pnpm run dev
 ```

-Site is now running locally on `http://127.0.0.1:9292`, using content from your development theme.
+Site will be opened automatically on url `http://127.0.0.1:9292`, using content from your development theme.

 ## Deployment